ClickHouse/ClickHouse/docs/en/operations/settings/query-complexity.md

 ## max_result_rows {#setting-max_result_rows}

 Limit on the number of rows in the result.
 Also checked for subqueries, and on remote servers when running parts of a distributed query.
+No limit is applied when value is `0`.

+Default value: `0`.

+Cloud default value: `500000`.

 ## max_result_bytes {#max-result-bytes}